• Home

 The Site

-The ideal site for a pond should be in a palace that receives at least 6hrs of sunshine in a day; this means it should not be out in the open at the mercy of the midday sun, and neither should it be in constant shade.
+The ideal site for a natural pond construction should be in a palace that receives at least 6hrs of sunshine in a day; this means it should not be out in the open at the mercy of the midday sun, and neither should it be in constant shade.
 There has to be a balance, a little bit of the morning and the evening sun combined with some shade in the afternoon.
 This is critical as it will spur algae’s growth, which is vital for the fish and any other animal you may choose to keep in there.

 Placing it under a tree or near bushes will only add more work for you as the leaves will be falling in every day, forcing you to clean the pond every day.